xristos-avgerinos/Signals-And-Systems/README.md

 The exercises are dealing with signal sampling and convolution, Fourier transform, image compression and image blurring and deblurring.

 **Group members involved in this project:**<br>
-Athanasios Bitakis, Dimitrios Panagiotopoulos, Avgerinos christos.
+Athanasios Bitakis, Dimitrios Panagiotopoulos, Avgerinos Christos.